 The GAUSS graphical user interface is a multiple document interface.
 The interface consists of edit windows and the Command Input - Output window.
 Integrated into GAUSS is a full debugger with breakpoints and watch variables.
-The GAUSS graphical user interface also incorporates the Matrix Editor on page 6-1, The Library Tool on page 7-1, and Source Browser on page 8-1, as well as a context-sensitive HTML Help system on page 9-1.
+The GAUSS graphical user interface also incorporates the Matrix Editor (see Chapter 6), Library Tool (see Chapter 7), and GAUSS Source Browser (see Chapter 8), as well as a context-sensitive HTML Help system (see Chapter 9).

-Using the GAUSS Edit Windows
+5.1 Using the GAUSS Edit Windows